electron/electron/docs/api/browser-window.md

 * `name` String

-Remove the DevTools extension whose name is `name`.
+Remove a DevTools extension by name.

 **Note:** This API cannot be called before the `ready` event of the `app` module is emitted.